 render(<C />)renders just the component’s HTML.

-It took me a long time to realize that these three methods do totally different things and have a totally different API.
+It took me a long time to realize that these three methods do totally different things and each has a totally different API.
 This confused the hell out of me for weeks.
 Once I realized that, I decided to just stick with mount() unless I have a very good reason to just do a shallow rendering which, so far, is never.

-Way back when the first JUnit extensions appeared that let you write tests in pseudo-English so that you could have your customer read them or maybe even write them, Ron Jeffries said that this was a dead end.
 Pseudo-English would always have an uncanny valley feel about it; the tests would be hard to read and harder to write.
 If programmers write tests, better that they use normal programming conventions that programmers can understand.

 I didn’t listen.

-After struggling mightily with Fit, Fitnesse, Cucumber, RSpec and God knows what else, I decided that maybe Ron had a point and went back to plain JUnit-style assertions.
+After struggling mightily with Fit, Fitnesse, Cucumber, RSpec and God Knows What Else, I decided that maybe Ron had a point and went back to plain JUnit-style assertions.

-In 20-something years, I’ve never had a customer who was interested in reading — nevermind writing — these tests.
+In 20-something years, I’ve never had a customer who was interested in reading — never mind writing — these tests.
 Just write your best ruby/javascript/whatever and give the tests good names.
 It will be OK.

 Running the tests